Danny Acosta (baseball)

-Danny Acosta is an American baseball coach and former scout who is currently the head coach of the Maryland Eastern Shore Hawks baseball team, a Division I program.
+Danny Acosta is an American baseball coach and former scout who was the head coach of the Maryland Eastern Shore Hawks baseball team, a Division I program.
 Before taking on the role, he worked as a scout for multiple Major League Baseball teams, served as a minor league hitting coach, and held assistant coaching positions at the collegiate level.

 Early career

 At the age of 21, Acosta began his coaching career with stints in Florida and Puerto Rico.
 He then spent a few seasons as a scout for Major League Baseball organizations.
 From 1995 to 1999, Acosta served as a scout for the Texas Rangers, and as a scout for the Seattle Mariners in 1999.

 Following his Major League Baseball experience, Acosta then went on to be a pitching coach in Puerto Rico for Santurce Cangrejeros, a professional team based in San Juan, Puerto Rico.

 It was after coaching in Puerto Rico that Acosta began his career in college baseball, serving as an assistant at Iowa Lakes Community College from 2006 to 2010.
 After the 2010 season, Acosta returned to the Major Leagues as an associate scout for the San Francisco Giants for two seasons and then as a hitting coach for the Daytona Cubs.

 Following his second stint in the Major and Minor Leagues, Acosta then returned to college baseball where he served as an Associate Head Coach at Piedmont International University where he worked for 3 seasons before returning to Iowa Lakes to become their head coach.